PoHuit/plan-b/README.md

 Say

-        cargo run -p cmdline --release -- --diameter
+    cargo run -p cmdline --release diameter

 to calculate the
 [diameter](http://schildwall.phbv3.de/topology.html)
 of New Eden and show the endpoints of the three longest shortest routes.
-The code will take about 10 seconds to compute the answer.
+The code will take a few seconds to compute the answer.

 ### Run The Webserver